mlflow/mlflow/docs/source/gateway.rst

 This will return a JSON object with the response from the completions model, which is usually the continuation of the text provided as a prompt.

-Please remember to replace "http://my.gateway:9000" with the URL of your actual Gateway Server.
+**Note:** Please remember to replace "http://my.gateway:9000" with the URL of your actual Gateway Server.

 .. _gateway-guide: